Stymphalian/ak_chibi_bot/README.md

 !chibi speed 2.0 | change the speed in which an animation is played (min 0.1, max 5.0) !chibi who Rock | Ask the bot for operators/enemies which match the given name.
 !chibi size 0.5 | Change the size/scale of the chibi. (min 0.5, max 1.5).
 There is still a maximum pixel size limitation on the chibi (350px)
-!chibi velocity 120 | For when the chibi is walking around change the movement speed of the chibi.
-Units are pixels/seconds (min 20, max 200).
-Use !chibi velocity default to change back to a default speed (80 +- 40).
+!chibi velocity 1.2 | For when the chibi is walking around change the movement speed of the chibi (min 0.1, max 2).
+Use !chibi velocity default to change back to a default speed.

 # Quick Start - Hosted
 Have the twich bot directly connect to your chat by using a hosted bot.